-Gluten-free mocha cupcakes with mocha buttercream frosting are decadent, rich, and moist.
-As soon as you taste these coffee cupcakes, your heart will skip a beat because they are that good!
+These homemade gluten-free mocha cupcakes with mocha buttercream frosting are decadent, rich, and moist.
+Your heart will skip a beat as soon as you taste these coffee cupcakes because they are that good!
 They will surely please a crowd, and you will never have a crumb leftover!

 This mocha cupcake recipe combines sweetness, chocolate, and coffee flavors perfectly in each bite.
 You will also find a subtle hint of cinnamon that adds to the depth of flavor in these cupcakes.